 By default, Gearset won't include managed package metadata in your comparisons.
 To get them to appear in the results, you'll need to use a custom metadata filter which specifies the namespaces for the packages you want to compare.

 There are two ways to do this: selecting the compare all preset filter, or creating your own custom filter.

 Option 1: Using the compare all filter

 The "Compare all" filter will include all namespaces and all metadata types.
-To use this filter, simple select "Compare all" from the comparison filter dropdown, and start your comparison.
+To use this filter, simply select "Compare all" from the comparison filter dropdown, and start your comparison.

 Tip: If you have large orgs or many installed packages, using the compare all filter can make the comparison process slower as Gearset needs to retrieve a larger volume of metadata.
 For a faster comparison, follow option 2 below.